facebook/react/docs/docs/introducing-jsx.md

 const element = <img src={user.avatarUrl}></img>;
 ```

 Don't put quotes around curly braces when embedding a JavaScript expression in an attribute.
-Otherwise JSX will treat the attribute as a string literal rather than an expression.
 You should either use quotes (for string values) or curly braces (for expressions), but not both in the same attribute.

+>**Caveat:**
+>
+>Since JSX is closer to JavaScript than HTML, React DOM uses `camelCase` property naming convention instead of HTML attribute names.
+>
+>For example, `class` becomes [`className`](https://developer.mozilla.org/en-US/docs/Web/API/Element/className) in JSX, and `tabindex` becomes [`tabIndex`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/tabIndex).

 ### Specifying Children with JSX